 Due to the model’s mesh walls, the interior is well-ventilated, turning this product into an excellent choice for the long car rides in the summer.
 There’s also a removable & washable cover, as well as some pockets that allow easy storage of the essential accessories.

 However, the best things about this dog box are its foldable design and the low price.
 The model can be folded down when needed, saving the user a lot of space during storage.
-Its low cost, on the other hand, makes it suitable to those on a tight budget.
+Its low cost, on the other hand, makes it suitable for those on a tight budget.
 Pretty impressive, wouldn’t you say?

 - Safe and comfortable